OutSystems/docs-product/src/extensibility-and-integration/rest/expose-rest-apis/expose-a-rest-api.md

 For manipulation methods where the input parameter is a Record (such as `POST` or `PUT`), you must add the **Content-Type** header to the request with the value `application/json`.

 Exposed REST APIs are CORS-enabled, which means that they support cross-origin requests.
-Specifically, when a request with an **Origin** header is received, the server responds with an **Allow-Access-Control-Header: “*”** header in the response.
+Specifically, when a request with an **Origin** header is received, the server responds with an **Access-Control-Allow-Origin: “*”** header in the response.
 The astrix in the header denotes **all domains** and therefore allows you to load resources to every domain.